Guide to Advanced Surgery for Women's Health

-The well trained gynecological surgeons at Marina Del Rey Hospital review patients with hyperplasia of the uterus and provide the best treatment advice for each patient.
+The well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital review patients with hyperplasia of the uterus and provide the best treatment advice for each patient.
 The patients can choose from the various non-surgical and surgical treatment options available.
 The treatment that is best for the symptoms and severity of endometrial hyperplasia will be considered.

 The endometrium is the inner lining of the uterus.
 Excessive growth or thickening of this lining in the uterus is called endometrial hyperplasia.
 This condition occurs due to the increase in the number of endometrial glands in the uterus.